-The purpose of Financial Aid is to help you meet your educational expenses (tuition and fees, books, supplies, room and board, etc.).
-To determine your eligibility, SJCC uses your Expected Family Contribution (computed by completing the FAFSA), your educational expenses (your cost of attendance), and your enrollment status.
+Financial Aid helps students pay for educational expenses (tuition and fees, books, supplies, room and board, etc.).
+To determine eligibility, SJCC uses Expected Family Contribution (computed by completing the FAFSA), educational expenses (Cost of Attendance), and enrollment status.

 There are two types of financial aid: gift aid and self-help aid.
-Gift aid includes: grants, scholarships, and fee waivers.
-Generally, gift aid does not have to be repaid.
-Self-help aid includes: loans and work-study.
+Gift aid includes various grants, and scholarships.
+Gift aid usually does not have to be repaid.
+Self-help aid includes student loans and work-study.
 Self-help aid must be earned or repaid.

-www.studentaid.ed.gov for general eligibility requirements and additional federal student aid information.
+Visit https://studentaid.gov for general eligibility requirements and federal student aid information.

-If you are a new borrower at SJCC and are interested in participating in Direct Loans, you must attend a Loan Orientation.
+New borrowers at SJCC who are interested in participating in Direct Loans, must attend a Loan Orientation.
 A new borrower at SJCC is one that has not received a Direct Loan at SJCC.

 Federal Work Study Orientation

-If you are interested in Federal Work-Study and did not participate in FWS in 16-17, you must attend a FWS Orientation.
+Students interested in Federal Work-Study and did not participate in FWS in 2020-2021 must attend a FWS Orientation.
 Continuing FWS students will be contacted directly by the FWS Coordinator.